WebAssembly/design/AstSemantics.md

  * `case`: a case which must be an immediate child of `tableswitch`
  * `return`: return zero or more values from this function

-### Nesting of branches
+### Branches and nesting

+The `br` and `br_if` constructs express low-level branching.
+Branches that exit a `block`, `loop`, or `tableswitch` may take a subexpression that yields a value for the exited construct.
+Branches may only reference labels defined by an outer *enclosing construct*.
-References to labels must occur within an *enclosing construct* that defined the label.
-This means that references to an AST node's label can only happen within descendents of the node in the tree.
-For example, references to a `block`'s label can only occur within the `block`'s body.
-In practice, one can arrange `block`s to put labels wherever one wants to jump to, except for one restriction: one can't jump into the middle of a loop from outside it.
-This restriction ensures the well-structured property discussed below.
+This means that, for example, references to a `block`'s label can only occur within the `block`'s body.
+In practice, outer `block`s can be used to place labels for any given branching pattern, except for one restriction: one can't branch into the middle of a loop from outside it.
+This restriction ensures all control flow graphs are well-structured.

 ### Yielding values from control constructs

-The `if`, `br`, `br_if`, `case`, and `return` constructs do not yield values.
+The `nop`, `if`, `br`, `br_if`, `case`, and `return` constructs do not yield values.
 Other control constructs may yield values if their subexpressions yield values:

 * `block`: yields either the value of the last expression in the block or the result of an inner `br` that targeted the label of the block
 * `loop`: yields either the value of the last expression in the loop or the result of an inner `br` that targeted the end label of the loop
 * `if_else`: yields either the value of the true expression or the false expression
 * `tableswitch`: yields either the value of the last case or the result of an inner `br` that targeted the tableswitch

 ### Tableswitch